automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huabeisaurus.md

 # Huabeisaurus
-## Description: A titanosaur from northern China.
+## A titanosaur from northern China.